 Having a plan for who will take over the business in the event of a sudden situation makes it less likely that the business will become unstable.

-It is easy to think you have a formidable team that can’t be shaken until a team member comes down with a terminal illness or leaves for a competitor.
+It’s easy to believe you have a rock-solid team until a team member is diagnosed with a terminal illness or leaves for a competitor.
 A succession plan protects your business from being negatively affected by unpredictable happenings.